kinode-dao/kinode-book/src/my_first_app/chapter_2.md

     .send();
 ```

-Because this process might not have capabilities to message any other (local or remote) processes, just send the message to this process.
+Because this process might not have capabilities to message any other (local or remote) processes, just send the message to itself.

 ```rust
 Request::new()